segeon/2pc/README.md

     ./stop.sh servers

-If you want to build the project, you can make use of the build.sh script.

-    ./build.sh

-It will compile the project, package each demo application into a stand-alone executable jar and copy them into the quickstart/jar directory.

 ## Customize Mysql Connection Address and Server Listening Port
 If you want to change the Mysql server that a demo application connects to and change the default http listening port,